 Don’t Worry Darling is not a perfect film, but that doesn’t mean you won’t enjoy it.
 Watch it for Florence Pugh’s performance and for a story that will frustrate you at times but that will always have you hooked nonetheless.

-Don’t Worry Darling premiered at the 2022 Venice Film Festival on September 5, 2022, and will be released in theaters in North America on September 23, and internationally beginning September 21.
+Don’t Worry Darling premiered at the 2022 Venice Film Festival on September 5, 2022 and is now available to watch on digital and on demand.